 The Simple Diagnostics Agent of FocusedRun uses the SAP Host Agent instance gateway to connect to the SAPStartSrv.
 SAP Host Agent will proxy requests from SDA to SAPStartSrv.

-For SAP Diagnostics Agent to authenticate with user <smd>adm we can configure parameter
+For SAP Diagnostics Agent to authenticate with user <smd>adm we can set the parameter for example to

 service/admin_users = daaadm.
 On Windows systems it would be

 service/admin_users = <domain>\SAPServiceDAA.

 SAP LaMa 3.0 detects to-be-managed systems by collecting information about installed instances on a certain host by querying the corresponding SAP Host Agent.
 Afterwards it gathers relevant information about the instances directly from the SAPStartSrv by querying the web methods ‘GestSystemInstanceList, ParameterValue, GetEnvironment, GetInstanceProperties’.
 Details about that process can be found in the attachment of SAP note 2039615.